getodk/docs/docs-syntax-guide.rst

 Tables of Content
 --------------------

 The :rst:dir:`toctree` directive defines a table of content.
 The content of a :rst:dir:`toctree` is a list of page file names, without the ``.rst`` extension.
-When rendered, the :rst:tree:`toctree` becomes an unordered list of page links, including links to sections and subsections of the included pages.
+When rendered, the :rst:dir:`toctree` becomes an unordered list of page links, including links to sections and subsections of the included pages.

 .. code-block:: rst